A Strange Loop: Awards and nominations

 On May 4, 2020, the Pulitzer Prize for Drama was awarded to Jackson for the musical, with the committee citing the show as "a metafictional musical that tracks the creative process of an artist transforming issues of identity, race, and sexuality that once pushed him to the margins of the cultural mainstream into a meditation on universal human fears and insecurities."
 The show is the tenth musical to win the award, as well as the first musical written by a Black person to win and first musical to win without a Broadway run.
 The show premiered on Broadway in April 2022 and won the Tony Award for Best Musical.
 As one of its producers, Jennifer Hudson became the second Black woman to receive all four of the major American entertainment awards (EGOT).

-The cast recording received a nomination for the Grammy Award for Best Musical Theater Album for the 2023 Grammy Awards, which it lost to the 2022 Broadway cast recording of Into the Woods.
+The cast recording received a nomination for the Grammy Award for Best Musical Theater Album for the 2023 Grammy Awards.